 While the Company has increased the level of diversification across industries, sales volumes still have a significant dependence upon the levels of new model releases for cars and light trucks by OEMs and on the construction, expansion or retooling of production facilities and our ability to secure automation programs from them through their Tier suppliers.
 New model releases in the automotive sector can be impacted by many factors, including general economic and political conditions, interest rates, energy and fuel prices, labour relations issues, regulatory requirements, infrastructure, legislative changes, environmental emissions, and safety considerations.
 The Company's sales levels are also impacted by demand levels in the transportation and power generation sectors.
-Demand in these areas can be affected by many factors, including general economic and political conditions, interest rates, energy and fuel prices, regulatory requirements, transportation infrastructure and safety issues.
+Demand in these areas can be affected by many factors, including general economic and political conditions, interest rates, energy and fuel prices and political conditions, interest rates, energy and selected by many factors.

-The economic, industry and risk factors discussed in our Annual Report for the year ended July 31, 2023 remain substantially unchanged in respect to the three months ended October 31, 2023, however, the most significant of these are repeated below.
+The economic, industry and risk factors discussed in our Annual Report for the year ended July 31, 2023 remain substantially unchanged in respect to the three months ended January 31, 2024, however, the most significant of these are repeated below.